Youth Seminar 'Finding our Place in History'

 - Our Shared Future

-During these workshops, our young people were involved in in-depth, inspiring discussions.
+During these workshops, our young people from both countries were involved in open, in-depth and inspiring discussions.
 In all workshops, a safe space was created where the participants felt comfortable in sharing and contributing, as well as working together.
-We were hugely impressed by their contributions!

 I enjoyed all of the workshops immensely, especially when we got to discuss wider ideas and hear how German and British perspectives around the themes and around history differed."
 (UK participant)